-You must also specify some critical options, see Basic project configuration, page 67.
+You must also specify some critical options, see Basic project configuration, page 69.

-On the command line, this line can be used for starting the linker:
+On the command line, the following line can be used for starting the linker:

-ilinkarm myfile.o myfile2.o -o a.out --config my_configfile.icf
+ilinkarm myfile.o myfile2.o -o a.out --config my\configfile.icf

-In this example, myfile.o and myfile.o are object files, and my_configfile.icf is the linker configuration file.
+In this example, myfile.o and myfile2.o are object files, and my\configfile.icf is the linker configuration file.
 The option -o specifies the name of the output file.

-Note: By default, the label where the application starts is iar_program_start.
+Note: By default, the label where the application starts is \\iar\program\start.
 You can use the --entry command line option to change this.

 When building a project, the IAR Embedded Workbench IDE can produce extensive build information in the Build messages window.
 This information can be useful, for example, as a base for producing batch files for building on the command line.
 You can copy the information and paste it in a text file.
-To activate extensive build information, right-click in the Build messages window and select All on the context menu.
+To activate extensive build information, right-click in the Build messages window, and select All on the context menu.